 Cleaning the Bathrooms and Locker Rooms

-When it comes to locker rooms and bathrooms, we have to pay extra attention to the sterilizing and the disinfection of those areas since people touch it all the time while being sweaty and after practising and touching multiple exercise equipment.
+When it comes to locker rooms and bathrooms, we have to pay extra attention to the sterilizing and the disinfection of those areas since people touch them all the time while being sweaty and after practising and touching multiple exercise equipment.

 Some of the high contact surfaces such as faucet handles, toilet seats, door handles, and toilet handles should be cleaned more than once per day.
 On the other hand, toilet bowls, floors, and sinks can be cleaned once per day.

 Remember to Disinfect the Front Desk and Office

 Even though focusing on workout equipment is very important, don’t let it distract you from other areas that need your attention, c In case your employees use a touchscreen to log in and out of work, make sure to include those touchscreens in your disinfecting process as well.

 Deep Cleaning the Gym